aizukanne/chess-online/lambda/DEPLOYMENT.md

 ### 4. Configure Function Settings

 1. Set the handler to `geminiHandler.handler`
+2. Set the runtime to Node.js 18.x or later
+3. Make sure the "ES module" setting is enabled (this is important for .mjs files)
-2. Increase the timeout to at least 10 seconds
+4. Increase the timeout to at least 10 seconds
-3. Increase the memory to at least 256 MB
+5. Increase the memory to at least 256 MB

 ### 5. Create an API Gateway